[Fixed] Samsung Data Migration Please Connect a Samsung SSD

-The issue: Samsung Data Migration shows “Please connect a Samsung SSD”
+Samsung Data Migration: “Please connect a Samsung SSD”

-Most of all, many Samsung SSDs include a tool called Samsung Data Migration (SDM) that allows users to clone HDD to Samsung SSD.
-It helps to transfer the current operating system, application software and user data to the new Samsung SSD quickly and easily.
+What's great is that Samsung offers a tool called Samsung Data Migration (SDM) to clone HDD to Samsung SSD.
+It help users transfers the current operating system, apps and user data to the new Samsung SSD without reinstalling.

-However, sometimes when you open Samsung Data Migration, “Please connect a Samsung SSD” error occurs, yet Windows recognizes the drive.
+However, sometimes when you connect a Samsung drive to the computer and launch Samsung Data Migration, the “Please connect a Samsung SSD” error occurs.
 That’s too bad because you've done a lot of preparation for hard drive clone.
 Luckily, this issue can be solved efficiently, if you read on.